project-oak/oak/README.md

 ## Oak Node

-An **Oak Node** is an instance of an Oak Module together with a policy configuration, running on an Oak VM, potentially within a TEE.
+An **Oak Node** is an instance of an Oak Module together with a policy configuration, running on an Oak VM, potentially within an enclave.

 Once a new Oak Node is initialized and its endpoint available, one or more clients (according to the policy configuration) connect to it using individually